 - Using a cookie cutter, stamp out biscuits.

-- Place biscuits on baking sheet.
+- Place biscuits on baking sheet and bake 30 minutes.

 - Transfer biscuits to a wire rack to cool.